Neotys-Labs/Vaadin/README.md

   1. Select the "login-username" parameter and click on **Finish**.
     <p align="center"><img src="/screenshots/select-dynamic.png" alt="Select" /></p>

-Now that the variable is injected the request using the rpc id and the variable extractor will be automatically created and injected in the next recording of the application.
+Now that the variable is injected the request using the rpc ID and the variable extractor will be automatically created and injected in the next recording of the application.
 ```
 <com.neotys.codec.vaadin.VaadinWsRequest>
   <size>Size will be automatically computed by Neoload before sending the request.</size>